 Indie Game Development MA (online)

-Become a confident and daring indie game developer.
-Joining the Games Academy community, you'll produce vibrant and engaging experiences for gamers while exploring the business of game development.
+Become a confident and daring indie game developer, producing vibrant and engaging experiences for gamers.

 |Course Duration||2 years|